dendronhq/dendron-site/vault/dendron.topic.doctor.md

 To change the scope of using this command (single note vs. workspace), remember to follow the notice in [[Dendron Doctor Details|dendron://dendron.dendron-site/dendron.topic.doctor#details]].

+### fixRemoteVaults

+If you have a [[remote vault|dendron.topic.vaults#remote-vault]] that is not correctly marked as such in the configuration, this action will fix your config file for you.

+- Command: `Dendron: Doctor`
+- Option: `fixRemoteVaults`

 ## CLI

 Doctor commands are also available via the CLI.
 Note that not all doctor commands are available in the CLI